 - Carnage Chieftain Spectres.
 They grant us and our minions Frenzy Charges, which increase speed and multiply damage.
 They're more powerful on the minions than on us.

 - Flesh Offering.
 A spell that increases movement and attack speed of our minions by consuming corpses, which helps with dealing with some on-death effects, like corpse explosion.
 Alternatively, Spirit Offering is a similar, more defensively oriented spell that can help with keeping up elemental and chaos resistances of the minions.

 - Elemental Weakness.
 A curse reducing elemental resistances, that one is rather straightforward.
 I apply it together with Enfeeble by using Curse on Hit Support + Arc.

 - Auras/Aura-like skills.
 Hatred provides bonus cold damage to our minions.
-Precision enhances their accuracy.
 In the Betrayal league I was able to use Aspect of the Avian as an additional source of movement speed/damage.

 - Profane Bloom.
 The Occultist’s passive skill that has a similar effect to Mon'Tregul's Grasp, but requires enemies to be cursed first and grants only a 25% chance for the explosion.
 Also, it allows us to apply curses to enemies with hexproof mod.
 Remember that some enemies, like totems, can never be cursed anyway.